Bang & Olufsen Cisco 950 Earbuds

 Assumptions

-Symmetrical button gestures
+Symmetrical gestures

-[Cons] Limited number of gestures.
+ⓧ Limited number of functions

-Asymmetrical button gestures
+Asymmetrical gestures

 Challenge